buggyrace/buggy-race-server/README.md

 ## History

 We first ran this project for the CS1999 (CompSci Foundation year at RHUL) in term 3, 2020.
-Now we're working on making it configurable and customisable for other institutions to use.
+We've tried to make it configurable and customisable for other institutions to use.